deepflowio/deepflow/server/agent_config/README.md

 **Description**:

 Set the timeout for the application.
+The timeout period of TCP application protocols must be less than `processors.request_log.timeouts.tcp_request_timeout`, and the timeout period of UDP must be less than `processors.request_log.timeouts.udp_request_timeout`.

 ### Tag Extraction {#processors.request_log.tag_extraction}